 Any colour is possible – we even produce and deliver RAL standard colours just-in-time.
 We use polyurethane, polyethylene, epoxy and mixed powder varieties in easy-to-clean, hot fat powder and standard grades and therefore can offer our customers additional benefits such as ease-of-cleaning if required.
-MICHATEK and GRONBACHWASSERBURG are the associate partners for powder coating.
+Michalovce and Wasserburg are the associate partners for powder coating.

 During the anodising coating procedure, an extremely thick, hard oxide layer is produced by electro-chemical processing, resulting in excellent protection against mechanical damage and weathering without affecting the metallic characteristics of the aluminium.
 Concerning the colour processes (including adsorptive, absorptive, electrolytic or electro-chemical polishing), we have a broad range of colours from natural aluminium to bronze and black at our site in Wasserburg.
 Even individual colours can be realised with our digital sub-eloxal printing.